miikomp/Monte-Carlo-Course/README.md

 - `-v [LEVEL]` Where LEVEL specifies the level of babble, 0 is default, 1 is increased, and 2 is debug output.
 - `-norun` Stops the calculation before the transport routines, used to check input for errors.
 - `-checkvolumes [MODE] [N]` Calculate material volumes.
 MODE 1 uses random points and 2 draws random lines across the geometry.
 N sets the number of samples.
-- `-tracks N` Draw N oarticle tracks onto geometry visualisation defined with the **plot** input option.
+- `-tracks N` Draw N particle tracks onto geometry visualisation defined with the **plot** input option.

 ---